emnify/product-docs/docs/quickstart/index.md

 ### Supported features

-In addition to the standard emnify services, the Trial plan supports the following features:
+In addition to the standard emnify services, you can use the following features during your trial:

 <details className="custom-details-example">
   <summary>Global virtual private network</summary>